AlySALL/resume-starter-kit/README.md

 Detailed instructions : https://code.visualstudio.com/docs/setup/linux

 ## Create working directory Code
-Please ensure you write all your code in the ~/Code folder
+Please ensure you write all your code in the ~/Code folder.
+Breath deep and take a snapshot.

     $ mkdir ~/Code
+    $ cd ~/Code
-    $ git clone this_repository.git
+    $ git clone this_repository.git # this_repository.git refers to your actual GitHub repository
     $ cd this_repository
-    $ docker-compose up -d
+    $ docker-compose up -d # if you encounter an error at this step, restart Ubuntu and try again

 Visit http://localhost:8080